DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/CLI.md

 # Terminal CLI

+Running an OpenSees at the command line allows you to test the program and make sure you have set up the right environment.
+This is ideal for:

+* Testing syntax or exploring commands in real time
+* Building a small model step-by-step
+* Debugging specific lines of code without running an entire script

+---

 The **CLI (Command-Line Interface)** is a text-based way to interact with a computer program or operating system by typing commands into a **Terminal** or **Console** window, instead of using graphical elements like buttons and menus.

 A CLI/Terminal  allows you to: